Petoskey, Michigan: In popular culture

 Petoskey and the surrounding area are notable in 20th-century U.S. literature as the setting of several of the Nick Adams stories written by Ernest Hemingway, who spent his childhood summers on nearby Walloon Lake.
 They are the setting for certain events in Jeffrey Eugenides' 2002 novel Middlesex, which also features Detroit and its suburban areas.
 The movie, Beside Still Waters, directed by co-screenwriter Chris Lowell, was filmed in Petoskey in 2012.

 Christopher Wright, an author from Topinabee, wrote his novel "Bestseller" in 2002 under the pen name Christopher Knight.
 Wright funded the movie project for his book to be filmed in Petoskey in 2013.
-Wright also wrote the children's series "Michigan Chillers" and the series "American Chillers" under the pen name Johnathon Rand.
+Wright also wrote the children's series "Michigan Chillers" and the series "American Chillers" under the pen name Johnathan Rand.